bbatsov/batsov.com/_pages/quotes.md

 > section on Emacs Lisp, Emacs has an entire programming language inside
 > it that can be used to write arbitrarily powerful editor functions.
 >
-> --Eric S. Raymond, The Art of UNIX Programming
+> -- Eric S. Raymond, The Art of UNIX Programming

 > If you are a professional writer – i.e., if someone else is getting
 > paid to worry about how your words are formatted and printed – Emacs